jackdesert/arscca/README.md

 Debugging Live
 --------------

+### Make sure Tests Pass

+    env/bin/pytest

+### Make sure event in question parses

+First verify that the event data you are testing is parseable.
+Do this by visiting the page.

+### Make sure event in question is from the current year

 Only run a current-season event through the live parser, because it will choose today's date, and you want PAX classes to match actual PAX classes.
 (Some classes disappear from year to year)

-First verify that the event data you are testing is parseable.
-Do this by visiting the page.
+### How to test

 Then go to the arscca official results for that page, and copy that source into /home/arscca/